Who Can Enroll Online?

 Do you find yourself wanting to continue your education, but feel like the responsibilities of family and work compete for your time?
 If so, self-paced enroll anytime courses may be the solution.
 You decide when and where to complete the lessons.
 There is no need to worry about missing your child’s soccer game because you have class.
 If you’re going out of town on business, you can take your exam next week… or even next month.

 Self-paced enroll anytime courses have similar course content and rigor as traditional on-campus classes.
 Depending on your other commitments and responsibilities, we recommend that you only take one or two courses at the same time.

 Employer-Provided Tuition Assistance

 UND accepts company payments for employer-provided tuition assistance programs.
 Contact your human resource department to find out how you can qualify for tuition assistance.

-As a college student, you may enroll in independent study courses at any time to fulfill general education requirements or take a class that will not fit into your schedule on campus.
+As a college student, you may take self-paced enroll anytime courses at any time to fulfill general education requirements or take a class that will not fit into your schedule on campus.

-Independent study courses give you the flexibility you need.
-However, since they are open-enrollment and do not follow the semester schedule, they do not qualify for financial aid.
+Enroll anytime courses provide flexiblity.
+However, since they are open-enrollment and do not follow a typical semester schedule, they do not qualify for financial aid.

-For students at another North Dakota University System (NDUS) school, please note that you are not able to enroll in independent study courses under the collaborative student model.
-You would need to pay the UND admission fee as part of the registration process.
+If you are a student who takes a course at another North Dakota University System (NDUS) school, please note that you are not able to take an enroll-anytime course under the collaborative student model.
+You need to pay the UND admission fee as part of the registration process.

 Will the credits earned at UND transfer to another school?